 Petra advises on complex competition and regulatory matters and has over ten years' experience practicing in New Zealand, the UK and Europe across a range of industries.

 She advises on the full range of matters arising under New Zealand's primary competition law legislation, the Commerce Act 1986, including advising clients on the clearance process for domestic and global M&A transactions, cartel investigations, competition market studies as well as the economic regulation under Part 4 of the Commerce Act.
 Petra regularly advises clients which operate in highly-regulated environments, including in the financial, electricity, airport, retail payment and telecommunications sectors, as well as technology and private equity firms.

-She has been recognised as a future leading lawyer by Who's Who Legal and has been recommended by Legal 500.
+She has been recognised by Best Lawyers® 2024 New Zealand Guide for Regulatory Practice, as a future leading lawyer by Who's Who Legal and has been recommended by Legal 500.
 Clients describe her as "a highly dedicated lawyer" who is commended for providing "clear and practical 'real world advice'."